CONSULTANCY & RESEARCH

 We are currently carrying out a qualitative study to examine the career experiences and strategies of Black and minority ethnic prison educators.

-We were commissioned by the further and higher education union UCU and expect to report by late Autumn 2025.
+We were commissioned by the further and higher education union UCU and have submitted our final report to them.

 The Career Experiences of Black female professors